BorPawel/wiredwave/README.md

 # WiredWave

-(I have halted development on this app to redirect my full attention to my primary project, Mealfulness.)
+(I have halted development on this app to redirect my full attention to other stuff)

 ### Project Overview